We are committed to keeping children safe at all times.

 Promoting inclusion and diversity

-We are committed to providing a child safe environment where children are safe and feel safe at all times, with particular focus on the cultural safety of Aboriginal children, children from culturally and linguistically diverse backgrounds, and children with a disability.
+We are committed to providing a child safe environment where children are safe and feel safe at all times, with a particular focus on the cultural safety of Aboriginal children, children from culturally and linguistically diverse backgrounds, children with a disability and trans and gender diverse children and their families.

 Involving children in decision making and encouraging and supporting children to share their views.